geosolutions-it/MapStore2/docs/developer-guide/internationalization.md

  - Flags: located in `web\client\components\I18N\images\flags` folder.
 For each language flag image named code-CODE.png of 16px x 11px is required.
  - Fragments: actually only for cookies policy ....  (required only if the Cookie plugin is present) located in `web\client\translations\fragments\cookie` folder and named cookieDetails-code-CODE.html.
 We recommend to add it for any language you want to support at least by copying the english version.

-# How to configure supported languages in MapStore2
+# How to configure supported languages in MapStore
-You can configure MapStore2 to provide to the user only a restricted list of selectable languages by setting "initialState.defaultState.locales" variable in `localConfig.json`. e.g :
+You can configure MapStore to provide to the user only a restricted list of selectable languages by setting "initialState.defaultState.locales" variable in `localConfig.json`. e.g :
 ```
 "defaultState":
 {